Aral, Xinjiang

 Aral (ئارال), also known as Alar (阿拉尔), is a sub-prefecture-level city surrounded by Aksu Prefecture in Xinjiang Uyghur Autonomous Region, China.
 Aral means "island" in Uyghur.

 Aral is the headquarter of the 1st Division of Xinjiang Production and Construction Corps and currently administered by the 1st Division.
-Aral implemented the "division and city integration" (师市合一, shī shì héyī) management system, it shares the same leader group with the 1st Division.
+Aral implemented the "division and city integration" (师市合一, shī shì héyī) management system and shares the same leader group with the 1st Division.

 History

 According to Radio Free Asia, a United States government-funded news service, Aral was created in the 1950s by the Xinjiang Production and Construction Corps to facilitate Han Chinese immigration to the region.

 Aral became a city in 2002 and its population increased to 166,205 in 2010.

 On January 23, 2013, 474.208 km2 of territory was transferred from Awat County (Awati) to Aral city and 802.733 km2 of territory was transferred from Aksu city (Akesu) to Aral city.